 Harassment is defined as any behavior that seriously annoys or alarms another person.
 This includes unwanted physical contact, following someone in public areas, verbal assaults, or threatening physical violence.
 Harassment is considered “Disruptive Behavior”, and our staff has the right to eject any offender and have the matter referred to the proper law enforcement agency.
 If you are being harassed, immediately contact a member of Security or Staff.
 Remember participating in Cosplay does not equal consenting to any form of harassment.

 Please keep in mind the local laws concerning public decency when planning your cosplay or general attire for the event.
 Public exposure of genitalia, buttocks, or (female) breasts, accidental or otherwise, is not permitted.
 Costumes and clothing should fit reasonably well and should be in good repair.
 Your costume must cover, at minimum, as much as a modest bathing suit.
 If your costume calls for a thong, Speedo-cut, pasties or other below-minimum-coverage elements, please wear a bodysuit beneath it.
 Morphsuits or other skintight, unitard-type outfits require undergarments and should not be worn with nothing underneath.
 Genitalia and nipples must not be visible through the costume.

 “Filming equipment” is broadly defined as cameras (film or digital), camera phones, or camcorders.
 Regulations pertaining to photography and video recording vary depending on the room and the event.

-- No filming equipment is permitted within the anime viewing rooms or any area designated as a “theater” for events.
+- No filming equipment is permitted within the anime viewing rooms.

 - Filming equipment is permitted within the guest panel rooms at the discretion of the panelist/s